manabu-hirano/logdrive/README.md

 ### Requirement

 You need a temporary PC to test this software and tutorial.
 The LogDrive framework uses custom Linux kernel so that we cannot use Docker unfortunately.
 We tested this tutorial on a PC with 8 GB RAM and 128 GB SSD.
-Please note that we did not test this tutorial on a virtual machine instance such as an EC2 instance yet (i.e., a virtual machine runs on a virtual machine).
+Please note that we did not test this tutorial on a virtual machine such as an EC2 instance yet (i.e., a virtual machine runs on a virtual machine).

-### Prerequisites: operating system
+### Prerequisites: host operating system

 Download CentOS-6.9-x86_64-bin-DVD1.iso from https://www.centos.org and boot your computer using the burnt disc.
 Install CentOS 6.9 on your temporary computer with the following options.